Welcome to today's edition of the Rush 24-7 podcast.

 Who is it that's supporting the troops?

-It's all of us folks, it's not these people demanding an apology.
+It's not these people demanding an apology.

-Can you believe that John Kerry has the audacity to ask me to apologize something I didn't say after his record of bashing and criticizing and demoralizing the troops?
+Can you believe that John Kerry has the audacity to ask me to apologize for something I didn't say after his record of bashing and criticizing and demoralizing the troops?

 This is laughable.